-- (a) Termination or demotion. - (b) Reduction in pay or benefits.
+(a) Termination or demotion.

-$^{5}$ For US employees: US legislation uses the term retaliation rather than victimisation in this context.
+&lt;sup>5 For US employees: US legislation uses the term retaliation rather than victimisation in this context.

+- (b) Reduction in pay or benefits.

 - (c) Unfairly criticising or evaluating job performance.

 - (d) Interfering with work.

 - (e) Excluded from activities at work.

 - (f) Physical violence.

 - (g) Threatening to do any of the above.